wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.0.6 =
+Upgrade for bug fixes and new premium features

 = 1.0.5 =
 Upgrade if you use recipes as posts